AttoSHINE: Generation of continuous-wave terawatt-scale attosecond X-ray pulses at SHINE: Self-chirping based AttoSHINE proposal

 The self-chirping process is initiated by appropriately tuning the accelerating phases of linac sections L1, L2 and the third-harmonic rf section (LH).
 And then, the compression process is based on the LTU1 beamline.
-A kicker–septum combination first extracts the beam from the straight FODO lattice; the beam is then deflected by a horizontal dogleg consisting of two DBAs, which introduces the required horizontal offset while keeping the horizontal dispersion strictly zero.
-A subsequent vertical dogleg restores the beam to its original vertical plane and simultaneously cancels the vertical dispersion.
-Isochronicity is ensured by a downstream chicane, which is deactivated in the self‑chirping scheme.
-In the LTU1 beamline of switchyard section, the horizontal dogleg section provides a positive $R_{56}$ through adjustments of the quadrupole magnets.
-By relaxing the phase-advance requirements for optical balance, $R_{56}$ can be tuned independently of the dispersion.
+A kicker–septum combination first extracts the beam from the straight focusing-defocusing (FODO) lattice.
+The beam is then deflected by a horizontal dogleg consisting of two DBAs, which introduces the required horizontal offset while keeping the horizontal dispersion zero downstream of the second DBA.
+A subsequent vertical dogleg returns the beam to its original vertical plane and simultaneously cancels the vertical dispersion.
+In nominal operation, isochronicity is ensured by a downstream chicane, which is deactivated in the self‑chirping operation.
+Instead, the horizontal dogleg section provides a positive $R_{56}$ through adjustments of the quadrupole magnets.
+By relaxing the phase-advance requirements for optics balance, $R_{56}$ can be tuned flexibly while maintaining zero transverse dispersion in the downstream beamline.
 As shown in figure \ref{fig:lattice}, a $R_{56}$ of 2.1 mm is achievable while maintaining a dispersion-free condition in both transverse planes.
 This flexibility allows for the implementation of different transport schemes, thereby enabling different compression strategies of self-chirped bunches with varying characteristics.